hyperspy/hyperspy-website/content/blog/first-post.md

 Hi everyone!
 I think there are some topics related to hyperspy which might deserve longer form posts.
-For example, I've made a couple of posts as hyperspy issues such as this [post about large data](https://github.com/hyperspy/hyperspy/issues/3107) which talk about large data.
+For example, I've made a couple of posts as hyperspy issues such as this [post about large data](https://github.com/hyperspy/hyperspy/issues/3107) which talk about properly processing large data in hyperspy.
+These aren't specifically documentation or tutorials, but they dig a little deeper into how hyperspy works and why we do things the way we do.

+Examples of things I (personally) think would be good for a blog post:

+- How to use hyperspy with other libraries (e.g. scikit-learn, pytorch, tensorflow, etc.)
+-

 There are lots of people doing lots of cool things using hyperspy but some of these things get lost in the noise of the large number of issues and PRs.
 I think it would be nice to have a place to highlight some of these